Lewis Mayo (footballer): Career

 10, Mayo signed a three-year deal with the Ibrox club in October 2018 under the management of Steven Gerrard and academy manager Graeme Murty.
 Mayo is described as a versatile player, however primarily operates in defensive positions.

-Mayo featured and scored for Rangers in a 5–0 pre-season win over Oxford United at Ibrox and has also played in three Scottish Challenge Cup games for Rangers Colts, making it to the competition’s semi-final stage in 2020, after captaining the side for a 2–0 quarter-final win over Wrexham.
+Mayo featured and scored for Rangers in a 5–0 pre-season win over Oxford United at Ibrox and has also played in three Scottish Challenge Cup games for Rangers Colts, making it to the competition's semi-final stage in 2020, after captaining the side for a 2–0 quarter-final win over Wrexham.

 A Rangers fan since a young age, Mayo described the challenges of playing against players such as Jermain Defoe and Alfredo Morelos: "Jermain Defoe has been excellent as well because I play against him.
 He will tell me what I am doing well.
 It is hard and the thing is, it is either him or Alfredo Morelos in training, so you are not really getting a break.
 It is one or the other."

 Loan moves

 In the January 2020 transfer window, Mayo joined Scottish Championship side Partick Thistle on loan until the end of the season with the Maryhill side.
 Mayo made his debut in a 0–0 draw at home to Queen of the South, receiving a man of the match award for his performance.
-Due to the Coronavirus pandemic cutting short the season, Mayo’s loan was ended early as he returned to Rangers after making 3 appearances for The Jags, with his game time being limited due to being injured upon signing.
+Due to the Coronavirus pandemic cutting short the season, Mayo's loan was ended early as he returned to Rangers after making 3 appearances for The Jags, with his game time being limited due to being injured upon signing.

 Mayo moved on a season-long loan to Scottish Championship side Dunfermline Athletic in September 2020.

 He was loaned to Partick Thistle for a second time in July 2021.
 Mayo scored his first Thistle and career goal, scoring the winner in a 1-0 win over Hamilton Academical.

 In June 2022, Mayo joined newly promoted Kilmarnock on a season-long loan.

+Kilmarnock

+On 20 July 2023, Mayo joined Kilmarnock for an undisclosed fee, signing a three-year deal.